+Percentage of

+No. of issued

-No. of shares Percentage of issued capital (%)
+shares capital (%)

 BlackRock, Inc. 300,912,446 5.96

-Legal & General Group Plc 173,787,038 3.44
+Legal & General Group Plc 173.787.038 3.44

-\ Percentage of Ordinary Shares in issue, excluding Treasury shares.
+^{} Percentage of Ordinary Shares in issue, excluding Treasury shares.

 The Bank of New York Mellon is the Depositary for the company's ADS, which are listed on the NYSE.
 Ordinary Shares representing the company's ADR program, which is managed by the Depositary, are registered in the name of BNY (Nominees) Limited.
 Details of the number of Ordinary Shares held by the Depositary can be found on page 245.